andyyou/xeats-sdk/README.md

 ```js
 categories: ['Normal', 'Early Bird', 'Special', 'Free']
 ```
 For setting detail of seats, put an array of object.
-Notice that the `commnet` and `sn` property can only accept `String`.
+Notice that the `comment` property can only accept `String`.
 If you want to put more seat related information, you can put in `info` property, which accept an `Object`.

 ```js
 categories: [
     {